 Control is a snap, with no differences from the other ports.
 A is used for actions, B uses a selected inventory item, and C draws your pistol.
 Like Prince of Persia, your movement options change when your weapon is drawn, and you’ll need to stow it to perform any serious jumps.
 Running, leaping, and auto-grabbing nearby ledges are handled easily with the minimum amount of button presses, and you can string together some impressive combos.
 Later missions, like the Death Tower and the final job in New Washington, will test these combo-stringing skills.
 Diagonals (needed to quickly roll under objects) can be the only real issue, but I recall this being flaky on the Genesis too.

 If there’s any real negative, it’s that this port doesn’t show off the Jaguar’s 64-bitness, and underwhelmed people then just as it does the casual YouTube commenter today.
 This is the old “well it doesn’t look any better than my Genesis!” routine.
-I’m not exactly sure what kind of alchemy these people expected the Jaguar to do – maybe you were supposed to stick the 16-bit cartridge in and the other 48 bits popped out, gave it a true 3D engine and bump mapped everything on the fly, while waxing your knob while you played.
-Even if Delphine saw the value in doing so, I doubt a remade Flashback would actually be as impressive (look how Fade to Black turned out!)
+I’m not exactly sure what kind of alchemy these people expected the Jaguar to do – maybe you were supposed to stick the 16-bit cartridge in and the other 48 bits popped out, gave it a true 3D engine and bump mapped everything on the fly.
+Even if Delphine saw the value in doing so, I doubt a remade Flashback would actually be as impressive (look how Fade to Black turned out).

 Though I guess that’s a tough choice for Atari’s management.
 Do you port over proven, triple-A 16-bit games like this one, and risk not showing off your console, or do you exclusively fill your catalogue with processor-crunching titles like Iron Soldier and Missile Command 3D?
 I don’t know the answer (clearly, neither did the Tramiels), but I certainly didn’t think the 2D platformer was dead, or that Flashback doesn’t look stylish.